HiPhish/info.vim/HACKING.rst

    `Up`. `File` is the first key, the other keys can appear in any order.
 Only `File` and `Node` are mandatory.

-   The keyword is  separated from the value by a colon (`:`),  spaces and tabs.
+   The  keyword is  separated  from the  value  by a  colon  (`:`) followed  by whitespace.
 The value is terminated by a comma, tabs or  a newline, but not spaces, spaces count as part of the value (name of the file/node).

    The name of a node can be given as a plain name (e.g. `Definitions`) or with the name of a file  prepended in parentheses (e.g. `(bash)Definitions`).
 If